Background of the Treaty of Bassein

-According to this treaty an English force of 6,000 was to be permanently a part of the Peshwa army.
-In order to maintain this force an amount of 26 lakhs in Indian currency were to be provided to the British.
+According to this treaty, an English force of 6,000 was to be permanently a part of the Peshwa army.
+To maintain this force an amount of 26 lakhs in Indian currency were to be provided to the British.
 This treaty also restricted the Peshwa to enter into any treaty or declare war without consulting the Company.
 It also includes that the Peshwa's claim upon the Nizam and Gaekwar would be subject to the arbitration of the Company and the Peshwa also abdicated his demand over Surat.

 Later, under the protection of the East India Company, Baji Rao II regained his Peshwarship on May 13, 1803.
-With the sanction of the treaty of Bassein the ascendancy of the East India Company was and this treaty contributed to the development of the sway and influence of the East India Company over the Indian subcontinent.
-However, the Maratha rulers namely the Shindes and the Bhosales did not accept the treaty and this caused the Second Anglo-Maratha war in 1803.
+With the sanction of the treaty of Bassein, the ascendancy of the East India Company was started and this treaty contributed to the development of the sway and influence of the East India Company over the Indian subcontinent.
+However, the Maratha rulers namely the Shindes and the Bhosales did not accept the treaty and this caused the Second Anglo-Maratha War in 1803.